AryaStar/Adversarial-Attack-on-Chinese-ASR-systems/README.md

 # Attack on Chinese ASR System: DeepSpeech2(PaddleSpeech)

 * Ensure to Install DeepSpeech2 system first.
 One of the Implementations for DeepSpeech2 can be find [here](https://github.com/yeyupiaoling/PaddlePaddle-DeepSpeech).
 This project is developed based on the DeepSpeech2 project based on PaddlePaddle.
 The paper of DeepSpeech2 is [&#34;Deep Speech 2 : End-to-End Speech Recognition in English and Mandarin&#34;](http://proceedings.mlr.press/v48/amodei16.pdf).
 The project supports for training and prediction under Windows, Linux, and support for development board reasoning predictions such as NVIDIA Jetson.
-* Our adversarial attack code are detailed in adversarial_tools.py and nsga3based.py.
-Please copy files: sadversarial_tools.py, nsga3based.py and adversarial_model.py into the DeepSpeech2 project directory.
+* Please copy files: sadversarial_tools.py, nsga3based.py and adversarial_model.py into the DeepSpeech2 project directory.
 Now create and run an attack:

   ```
   python nsga3based.py
   ```

-  Ise this script to recognized the audio by DeepSpeech2 in roder to verify that the attack succeeded:
+* We use this script to recognized the audio by DeepSpeech2 in roder to verify that the attack succeeded:

   ```
   python recognization.py